 Criterion 4.2 Statutory and Regulatory Fidelity Oklahoma Administrative Code 720:10-5-3 Indicator Score Comments 4i.
 Are the instructional materials subjective in content and partial in interpretations?
 0 1 4j.
 Do the instructional materials encourage or condone civil disorder, social strife, or disregard for the law?
 0 1 4k.
-Do the instructional materials degrade or avoid teaching, where appropriate, high moral standards, including:Honesty?
+Do the instructional materials degrade or avoid teaching, where appropriate, high moral standards, including: Honesty?
 Respect for parents, teachers, and those properly in authority?
-The importance of the work ethic in achieving personal 0 1 goals? • The existence of absolute values of right and wrong?
-4l.
+The importance of the work ethic in achieving personal goals?
+The existence of absolute values of right and wrong?
+0 1 4l.
 Do the instructional materials de-emphasize or play down the importance of the family as the core of American society, and do they degrade traditional roles of men and women, boys and girls?
 0 1 4m.
 Do the instructional materials exclude or undermine the principles of the free enterprise system and the effectiveness of the free enterprise system?
 0 1 4n.
 Do the instructional materials include extraneous material unrelated to the subject of the textbook, negatively impacting the intellectual development of the child's instruction in reading, writing and arithmetic?
-0 1 4o.
+0 1

+4o.
 Are the instructional materials designed to neglect or suppress an awareness of the religious and classical culture of the western world and its significance to the preservation of the liberties of the American 0 1 people?
 4p.
-Do the instructional materials present imbalanced and nonfactual treatments to controversial, political, and social movements with biased editorial judgments?
+Do the instructional materials present imbalanced and nonfactual treatments to controversial, political, and social movements with biased 0 1 editorial judgments?
 4q.
-Do the instructional materials promote illegal lifestyles or sexual behavior, or promote sadistic or degrading behavior? al 0 1 4r.
-Do the instructional materials include blatantly offensive language or illustrations? age or 0 1 4s.
-Do the instructional materials include excitement, sensationalism or as an excu If violence does appear in the instructional materials treat the violence or consequence? se for relevance? instructional materials, do 4t.
+Do the instructional materials promote: 0 1 Illegal lifestyles?Illegal sexual behavior?
+0 1 Sadistic behavior?
+Degrading behavior?
+4r.
+Do the instructional materials include blatantly offensive language or illustrations?
+0 1 4s.
+Do the instructional materials include violence for reasons of excitement, sensationalism or as an excuse for relevance?
+If violence does appear in the instructional materials, do the instructional materials treat the violence without context of cause or consequence?
+0 1 4t.
 Do the instructional materials treat the subject of historical origins of humankind in a subjective and biased manner?
-4u.
-Do the instructional materials invade the privacy of the pupils or the 0 1 or the pupils' parents?
-Criterion 4.2 Summary Rating L .evels 0 1 Sub-Total Rating
+0 1 4u.
+Do the instructional materials invade the privacy of the pupils or the pupils' parents?
+0 1